SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/07-Workbench-Installation-Windows.md

 [image assetsSrc="Introduction-To-Databases(19).png" /]

-Here you can set the **MySQL Server** to run as **Windows Service** and to start automatically at Windows start up.
+Here you can set the **MySQL Server** to run as **Windows Service** and to start automatically at Windows startup.

 This is the recommended way.
-Otherwise you must start up MySQL every time before working with the database.
+Otherwise, you must start up MySQL every time before working with the database.

 [image assetsSrc="Introduction-To-Databases(20).png" /]